dustinpfister/mf_shots/README.md

 # mf_shots

-This is a micro framework for simple space shooter type games that takes up less than 2KB
+This is a micro framework for simple space shooter type games that takes up less than 2KB.
+This framework by itself has to do with Units.
+There are Vessel, Shot, and Base Unit Classes used, and all Unit Classes inherit from the Base Unit class.

+So this framework just has to do with the position of display objects that can be a space ship, a shot from a weapon, or just a basic Unit of some kind.
+Any method that is part of the Base Unit class is shared with all other unit classes, and Unit classes like Shot have there own special methods (prototype inheritance).

 ## simple demo